-Rustbuster Mil-Spec cavity wax was also subjeted to the same fire propogation testing and was duly approved for use on the refurbishment and maintenance of these type four Rail cars.
+Rustbuster Mil-Spec cavity wax was also subjected to the same fire propagation testing and was duly approved for use on the refurbishment and maintenance of these type four Rail cars.

 We were approached by the RNLI in Poole, Dorset when they required a system specification for a coating that could withstand immersion in salt water and being hit by sand and stones.
 We had no hesistation in recomending our Rustbuster EM 121 Rust Proofing Paint system.

 We took delivery of a brand new Ford Ranger truck with instructions from the RNLI to have it coated in EM121 to protect it from the rigours of use as a coast guard vehicle used in sea water.

 Prior to using the system, tests were made by the RNLI incuding salt water immersion and gravelometer testing for resistance to stone and chip abrasion.
 EM 121 passed the test and was specified for use on their tractor refurbs.
 The results were so succesfull that new tractors were also upgraded to EM121.

 Nuclear power stations are positioned next to the sea for lots of good reasons.
 The peremiters are typically protected by electric fences, and the steel, wire and insulators are therefpre exposed in an extremely salty atmosphere.
 Therefore, they soon build up huge amounts of salt.
 Salt being the conductor it is, it unfortunately sets off the intruder alarms when it reaches a certain level and bridges the insulators.